 The Bulldogs dropped to No. 4 in the USCHO poll after splitting with unranked St. Cloud State.
 No. 2 Denver, No. 3 Boston University and No. 5 Massachusetts-Lowell round-out the Top 5 rankings.

-The Gophers (13-5-2) improved two spots to No. 7 after sweeping Michigan, but lost one of its players Tommy Novak for the rest of the season.
-Don Lucia announced Monday that the sophomore forward will be sidelined with a lower-body injury he suffered in Saturday's win over Michigan.
+The Gophers (13-5-2) improved two spots to No. 7 after sweeping Michigan, but lost one of their top players, Tommy Novak, for the rest of the season.
+Don Lucia announced Monday that the sophomore forward will be sidelined with a lower-body injury suffered in Saturday's win over Michigan.

 “We’re really disappointed for Tommy, and losing him for the year is a big blow for our program,” Lucia said in a statement.
 “The good thing is that we are lucky to have some of the top medical professionals in the country here at the University of Minnesota, and we know that Tommy will be in great hands as he recovers and rehabs from this injury.”